-The next resistance was in the 177.00-.50 area it neared on recent rallies, and temporarily traded above three weeks ago.
-Yet last week it fell back below the key 177.00-.50 congestion it never managed to post a weekly Close above on its recent rally extension.
-Yet the lower key area it has been above for almost the full past two months is the low end of 175.50-.00 range.
+The next resistance was in the 177.00-.50 area it neared on recent rallies, and temporarily traded above in late July.
+Yet it fell back below the key 177.00-.50 congestion (which it never managed to post a weekly Close above its early August rally extension.)
+Yet the lower key area it has been above for the full past two months is the low end of 175.50-.00 range, which remains the ley lower support with a Tolerance to the heavy interim 174.50 area congestion.